 Recovering at Home

-Once you are home from the hospital after bariatric surgery, it’s important to keep the surgical area clean and dry.
-Your physician will give you specific bathing instructions.
+Once you are home from the hospital, it’s important to keep the surgical area clean and dry.
+Your physician will give you specific bathing instructions—like sticking to the shower for the first week instead of tub bathing.
 Any non-dissolving sutures will be removed during a follow-up visit.
-You will be limited to showers only for the first week, no tub baths.

 - Fever and/or chills

-- Redness, swelling, bleeding or other drainage from the incision site
+- Redness, swelling, bleeding or drainage from the incision site

 - Increased pain around the incision site